github0null/eide-docs/docs/getting-started/setup.md

 If you need to install **offline**, please goto [**Github Release**](https://github.com/github0null/eide/releases) to download installation package.
 :::

-1. **Install plug-in**
+- **Install plug-in**

   Open vscode extension market, search `eide`, select `Embedded IDE` and install it.

   ![](/img/install_from_market.png)

-2. **Restart VsCode To Init Plug-in**

-  When the plug-in has been installed, restart vscode, the plug-in will start to init.
+  When the plug-in has been installed, it will launch and start to init.

   The plug-in will **auto download and install** [eide-binaries](https://github.com/github0null/eide-resource/tree/master/binaries) and [.NET6 X64 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) package, please wait !